 6. By choosing to take advantage of cloud-based backup services, data replication and geo-distribution, businesses can deploy their applications confidently knowing they can count on Azure for disaster recovery and business continuity.

 Do you have more questions about costs in Azure?
-Book a session with one of the experts in the Inova Solutions Azure Task Force!
+Book a discovery call with the Cloud experts at Inova Solutions!

 About Inova Solutions